Compensation Tables For Personal Injury Claims

 If you would like to know more about the claims process or potential payouts for personal injuries, contact our team for free legal advice.
 We can tell you if you’re eligible to claim and provide you with a compensation estimate.
 To learn more about this, please refer to the compensation tables for personal injury claims below.

-As we discussed above, settlements for successful claims could consist of two heads of claim: general and special damages.
+Settlements for successful claims could consist of two heads of loss, general and special damages, as we discussed above.

 ---|---|---|